Call Now For An Assessment Of Your Needs: (410) 390-3101

 Many people brush off charges of marijuana possession, but it is wise to take these charges seriously and to contact an experienced attorney for legal assistance.

-Penalties for More Than 10 Grams of Marijuana
+Penalties For More Than 10 Grams Of Marijuana

 If you have been discovered with over 10 grams of marijuana, the penalties increase.
 Under Maryland law, possession of between 10 and 50 lb. of marijuana is considered a misdemeanor charge.
 You could spend up to one year in jail and pay up to a $1,000 fine.
 If you are found with 50 pounds or more of marijuana, you will face felony charges.
 The penalties involve at least five years in prison and a potential $10,000 fine.